Media of Langue: The Interface for Exploring Word Translation Network/Space: Media of Langue

-The contents of the two layers are synchronized.
-The design is such that the closer the line is to the center in the Inter-Langue Space/Network layer, the more likely a pair of example sentences containing the translation correspond to that line is picked up in the Material Corpus layer.
-This is a special interface for “example sentences,” where translation practices around the meaning of interest continue to be displayed.
-Further, when users click on a specific word or translation line in the Inter-Langue Space/Network layer, the raw material sentence of the word from the corpora immediately flows into the Material Corpus layer.

 \paragraph{Exploration} There were two types of search methods.
 The first was a word search.
 When a word of interest was entered in the search window, a map centered on the word expanded.
-When users search, they can choose the language pairs, part of speech, dimension, and initial language.
-The second was a search that moves sequentially by interacting with the map.
-When users clicked a word, the map was transformed to be centered on that word and could also be zoomed in and out.
-Users could also possess into the hummingbird and fly.
-Using these two methods, users can explore the huge landform that exists at the boundary between languages in the same way that everyone can explore virtually anywhere around the earth from a display in their hands.
+The users could select language pairs, part of speech, dimension, and initial language.
+The second was a search that moved sequentially by interacting with the map.
+When the user clicks on a word, the map moves so that the word is in the center.
+The map can also be zoomed in and out.
+These two methods allow users to explore the vast landform that exists at the boundary between languages in the same way that anyone can explore virtually anywhere on earth from a personal display.